 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified.
 The key audit matters described below pertain to the audit of both the individual and the consolidated financial statements.
-These matters were addressed in the context of our audit of the individual and consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the individual and consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on

-Impact of new accounting standards
+Impact of new accounting standard

-Significant changes in accounting standards relevant to the Company and the Group (together, MIA) came into effect for the financial year ended 31 December 2018.
-In particular, IFRS 15 - Revenue from Contracts with Customers established a comprehensive framework for considering whether, how much and when revenue is recognised, and included in IFRS 9 - Financial Instruments (as revised in 2014) is a new model of expected credit losses to calculate impairment of financial assets.
-IFRS 16 - Leases is effective as from the financial year ending 31 December 2019, and brings most leases on-balance sheet for lessees under a single model, thus eliminating for lessees the distinction between operating and finance leases.
-Given the significance of MIA's leasing transactions, the application of this standard is expected to result in significant adjustments to the financial statements for the year ending 31 December 2019.
+A significant change in the accounting standard IFRS 16 - Leases relevant to the Company and the Group (together, MIA) came into effect for the financial year ended 31 December 2019.
+IFRS 16 - Leases brings most leases on-balance sheet for lessees under a single model, thus eliminating for lessees the distinction between operating and finance leases.
+Given the significance of MIA's leasing transactions, the application of this Standard has resulted in significant adjustments to the financial statements for the year ended 31 December 2019, whereby MIA recognised additional liabilities of EUR 45.7 million as at 1 January 2019 with corresponding right-of-use assets for the same amount.
+Right-of-use assets are primarily in relation to the temporary emphyteusis of the leasehold land and buildings and the related aerodrome licence fee.